Strangers (Bring Me the Horizon song): Composition and lyrics

 "Strangers" has been described by critics as pop-punk, alternative rock, pop rock, hard rock, and an emo song.
 The song was written by the band's lead vocalist Oliver Sykes, keyboardist Jordan Fish, guitarist Lee Malia, Caroline Ailin and BloodPop, while it was produced by Zakk Cervini, BloodPop and Evil Twin.
 The song touches on the different kinds of trauma in its lyrical content and how Sykes wanted to use that to bring people with mental health problems together.
+Sykes also wrote the song about the refugees during the Russian invasion of Ukraine, comparing the parallels between their experiences and his during rehab about the struggles in different walks of life.
 Sykes explained his thought process on how the song came together:

 In an interview with Maniacs, Fish expressed his feelings about what "Strangers" meant to him and the band in terms of the importance of their musical progression:

 Music video

 The official music video for "Strangers" was premiered on YouTube one hour after the single was released on 6 July 2022.
 The video was directed by Thomas James, marking this the first time Sykes hasn't had music video directorial duties since "Mother Tongue".

 The band asked fans to anonymously share their own personal struggles and stories that the band used to inspire the disturbing narrative and visuals that transpire in the music video.
 The music video for "Strangers" features disturbing visuals of people being overtaken by alien-like viruses in desolated warehouses, suffering in pain while their faces are being horrifically mutated into contorted figures.
 The band perform the song simultaneously as the video alternates between the various scenes.
 Revolver compared the video to the likes of a Saw film crossed with Alien.
 The video was also noted of taking inspiration from the classic dark rock videos of the 1990s.